helsing72/ops/Doc/OpsConfig.md

   With specified **address** and **port** tags, the metadata is not used and address and port specify the subscribers address and port.
 In this case it is a _many-to-one_ transport mechanism.
   For an example see [udp example](UdpTransport.md).

   * *tcp*: Without specified **address** and **port** tags, OPS uses the metadata sent by participants to connect publishers and subscribers using dynamic ports.
-This requires metadata to be enabled to work and it is a _many-to-many_ transport mechanism (Please note: Currently only supported in C++).
+This requires metadata to be enabled to work and it is a _many-to-many_ transport mechanism (Please note: Currently only supported in C++ and Python).
   With specified **address** and **port** tags, the metadata is not used and address and port specify the publishers tcp server address and port to which subscribers connect.
 In this case it is a _one-to-many_ transport mechanism.
   For an example see [tcp example](TcpTransport.md).